ahammond/pg_rollingwindow/README.txt

 Cleaning up data in limbo can be done a bunch of ways.
 You could just delete it.
 Or, you could delete stuff older than the oldest partition (this seems reasonable).
-Then for stuff that should belong in other partitions, you can
+Then for stuff that should belong in other partitions, you can move it there manually.

 REQUIREMENTS
 PostgreSQL 9.0 (probably works with older versions, but not tested)